Tim4420/Passwordgen/README.md

 ﻿# Passwordgen
-Don't take this too seriously, this is my first python program here enjoy!
+Don't take this too seriously, this is my first python program on here. enjoy!